 During his legal studies, Andrew obtained a Concentration Certificate in Health and Biomedical Law and attained the highest standing in his Health Law course.

-- Associate, Intellectual Property Institute of Canada; member of the Licensing Committee and Corporate Practitioners Network
+- Associate, Intellectual Property Institute of Canada

 - Member, The Advocates' Society